Carl DeMaio: A Reformer with Results

 As a resident of San Diego, Carl turned his expertise toward his own local government.
 In 2003, Carl underwrote and directed a study of the city's budget and reporting his findings of widespread waste and inefficiency to the City Council.

 "It became obvious to us that there was a complete lack of transparency and accountability in city government.
-City leaders were more concerned with pleasing city labor unions and giving city employees the most generous benefits imaginable, rather than providing taxpayers with the quality of service they were paying for."
+City leaders were more concerned with pleasing city labor unions and special interests with sweetheart deals, rather than providing taxpayers with the quality of service they were paying for."

 Carl quickly became a prominent spokesman on issues related to reforming city government – even authoring a major financial reform report in 2004 known as the San Diego Citizens' Budget Plan.

-Not content to wait for city leaders to implement reforms, Carl repeatedly took his case to the voters – sponsoring city-wide voter education drives in 2004 and helping defeat tax and fee increases, and sponsoring a number of reform ballot measures.
+Not content to wait for city leaders to implement reforms, Carl repeatedly took his case to the voters – sponsoring city-wide voter education drives during each election, helping defeat tax and fee increases, and sponsoring a number of reform ballot measures.

 In 2006, Carl helped craft and sponsor two major ballot measures: Prop B that gives voters final say on any future pension benefit increases, and Prop C that requires competitive bidding and outsourcing of some city functions to cut costs and create jobs.